wr/figma-mac/README.md

 I'm not really a Node developer, so this is just a basic implementation.
 There are some known (and some unknown!) issues with this project:

-- The Mac stoplights overlap the top navigation because I've chosen to use the `hidden-inset` `title-bar-style`.
-I've injected some CSS to fix it on launch, but it's buggy.
 - Pinch to zoom does not work.
 I imagine this is solvable, but I don't know how.
-- Files open in a new window :[
 - This is a third-party project not associated with Figma, Inc., so use it at your own risk.

 ## How to Install